platawiec/Unwrap.jl/README.md

 the same precision as `A` (i.e. `BigFloat`, `Float32`, etc. work).
 Type `?unwrap` for more.

-Currently only 1D and 2D unwrapping is supported.
+1D, 2D, and 3D unwrapping are all supported, as well as arbitrary dimensions, for whatever reason.

 ## See Also